openSUSE/kernel-pages/master.md

 Use this branch at your own risk and please report bugs against openSUSE Factory.

-The person in charge of this branch is:
+The people in charge of this branch are:
 Jeff Mahoney <[jeffm@suse.com](mailto:jeffm@suse.com?subject=master%20branch)>
 Michal Kubecek <[mkubecek@suse.com](mailto:mkubecek@suse.com?subject=master%20branch)>

-It is the above person's responsiblity for checking in this kernel to the build system, anyone else who wishes to do so, needs to get permission from them first.
+It is the people aboves responsiblity for checking in this kernel to the build system, anyone else who wishes to do so, needs to get permission from them first.